czeeb/czeeb.github.io/_posts/2016-02-10-my-first-ansible-module.md

 ## Conclusion
 {:.no_toc}

 I wasn't able to duplicate the output from `ansible-validate-modules` that I saw in my [pull request](https://github.com/ansible/ansible-modules-extras/pull/1445), nor could I find anywhere in the [contributing guidelines](https://github.com/ansible/ansible-modules-extras/blob/devel/CONTRIBUTING.md) that mentioned that the RETURN documentation block was required.
-Furthremore, there seems to be some issues getting modules peer reviewed.
+Furthermore, there seems to be some issues getting modules peer reviewed.
 The pull request I reference was submitted almost 6 weeks before I published this blog post.
 I was hoping that it would be reviewed and accepted long before then.
 If you are going to write an ansible module, be prepared to show a lot of patience in getting the module accepted.

 [ansible]: http://www.ansible.com
 [chef]: https://www.chef.io